Cuirassiers Regiment (Italy): Kingdom of Italy

-The Body of Cuirassiers was established on 7 February 1868 in Florence (the Italian capital at the time).
-It was formed by carabinieri on horseback from the legions of Florence, Milan and Bologna.
-There were 80 carabinieri; each wearing a black helmet with crest and a black breastplate with a cross on the chest, white suede trousers and white gauntlets, high boots and silver spurs.
+On their basis the Cuirassier Unit was established on 7 February 1868 in Florence (the Italian capital at the time).
+It was formed by carabinieri on horseback reassigned to the force from Carabinieri Legions assigned in Florence, Milan and Bologna.
+They were organized into a company – today a British cavalry squadron – of 80 carabinieri; each wearing a black dragoon helmet with crest and a black breastplate with a cross on the chest, white suede trousers and white gauntlets, high boots and silver spurs.
 The armour was worn above the Carabiniere uniform and epaulettes.
-The division was subsequently formed on the occasion of the wedding between Princess Margherita of Savoy and Prince Umberto I of Italy.
-Since then it had been never been disbanded.
+The division was subsequently formed on the occasion of the wedding between Princess Margherita of Savoy and Prince Umberto I. Since then it had been never been disbanded.
 Members of the “Company of His Highness's Cuirasses” (Compagnia Corazze di Sua Altezza) used to wear the monogram of the King on their breastplates, which were similar to those previously worn by other units.
-Cuirasses Company had one commander captain, 4 officers, 9 deputy-officers and 69 carabinieri.
+The brand new unit had one captain commanding, 4 officers, 9 NCOs and 69 troopers alongside a trumpeter comprising it.

-In 1870, "Royal Guards Companies of the Palace" (Compagnie Guardie Reali del Palazzo) were dismantled and the "Carabinieri Guards of the King Squadron" (Squadrone Carabinieri Guardie del Re), also known as "Cuirassiers Squadron" (Squadrone Corazzieri), began the only division with the task to protect the Royal family.
+In 1870, "Royal Guards Companies of the Palace" (Compagnie Guardie Reali del Palazzo) - which were Army units - were disbanded and the "Carabinieri Guards Squadron of HM the King" (Squadrone Carabinieri Guardie del Re), also known as "Cuirassiers Squadron" (Squadrone Corazzieri), with the task to protect the Royal family, were placed on permanent public duties readiness.
+Separate from the Carabinieri proper, they were and still are a unique specialist formation of this force.